wc2184/wc2184/README.md

 - [Bypass NYU Covid Screener](https://wc2184.github.io/oldstuff/pass.html), covid screener without needing to login; made w/ Vanilla JS
 - [Vanilla JS Todo App](https://wc2184.github.io/oldstuff/todolist.html), simple todo list; made w/ Vanilla JS
 #### Planned
+- something basic, like a [qr code generator with a minimalist sleek ui](https://hovercode.com/)
 - Design inspo: I want to do something like https://github.com/eightants/reddium/ real good something like this for a diff site
 <!-- - ~~pdf uploader? leetcode spaced repit w/ seqeliz? workorpay in footnotes as abandoned. ecommerce site w/ stripe. fastapi python back~~ -->
 - just an idea, scan qr code with phone then phone acts as a controller for the game that updates live on the browser. make a quick gif on the demo to show for recruiter  (STEVE KRUG DONT MAKE ME THINK)